queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment7/README_Mosaic.md

 Even though controller design was kind of overcomplicated probably due to trying to reuse the Text/Script based logic on GUI controller.
 And one weird design is the all command queued when entered and only get executed after quit.
-But thankful to the command design patter, The controller logic of provided enough.
+But thankful to the command design pattern, The controller logic of provided was enough.
 None of the control flow have to be changed but just add a `Mosaic` ImageCommand class and add a switch case in `checkCommandType`.